18F/unit-testing-node/_pages/components/config.md

 var expect = chai.expect;
 ```

-Then add an implementation to the `'should validate a valid configuration'`
+Then add function to the `'should validate a valid configuration'` case that
-test.
-Pass an empty data object into the `Config` constructor and verify
+implements the test.
+Pass an empty data object into the `Config` constructor
-that the new `Config` object contains the same data as the original JSON
+and verify that the new `Config` object contains the same data as the original
-object.
+JSON object.

 The most expedient comparison is to use
 [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)